Computer history - 2020

 2020 computer and technology top terms

 The following are some of the top computer and technology-related terms in alphabetical order that were introduced or popularized during 2020.

 Computer and technology-related events in 2020

-On February 7, a major Android vulnerability was announced (CVE-2020-0022).
-The flaw allows a nearby attacker to completely take over any mobile device running Android versions 8 or 9 with Bluetooth enabled.
+On February 7, 2020, a major Android vulnerability was announced (CVE-2020-0022).
+The flaw allowed a nearby attacker to completely take over any mobile device running Android versions 8 or 9 with Bluetooth enabled.
 Although Android 10 is not affected by this vulnerability, versions 7 and below may be susceptible.

-On April 24, Apple released a revamped version of the original iPhone SE.
+On April 24, 2020, Apple released a revamped version of the original iPhone SE.
 It features an A13 Bionic processor, 4.7-inch Retina HD display, and Touch ID.
-It also includes a single, 12-megapixel camera, in contrast to the dual or triple cameras on previous iPhone models.
+It also has a single, 12-megapixel camera, in contrast to the dual or triple cameras on previous iPhone models.

 New computer products and services introduced in 2020